s-a-c/dotfiles/dot-config/zsh/docs/redesignv2/migration/PLAN_AND_CHECKLIST.md

 - Produce a shim inventory (from `tools/bench-shim-audit.zsh`) and list modules that are already implemented.
 - List tests and test runner entry points.

-Step 1 — Prepare drafts (read-only)
+Step 1 — Drafts generated (read-only)
-- Draft content for the three modules (F-A3/F-A4/F-A5), scripts, and CI workflows and present them for approval.
+- Draft content has been generated as read-only files under `$ZDOTDIR/docs/redesignv2/migration/` and is ready for review and approval.
   - Proposed module files:
     - `$ZDOTDIR/.zshrc.d.REDESIGN/50-completion-history.zsh` — (exists) will be audited and updated if required.
     - `$ZDOTDIR/.zshrc.d.REDESIGN/60-ui-prompt.zsh` — (exists) will be audited and extended only if needed.